raineyspropm/website/exampleSite/content/work/ramp.md

 'work/ramp/2.jpg','work/ramp/3.jpg','work/ramp/4.jpg','work/ramp/5.jpg','work/ramp/6.jpg']
 ---

 Built a new deck and installed a wheel chair ramp for accessibility.
+The other side also has regular steps.